alangpierce/sucrase/README.md

 when running on a large codebase.
 Feel free to file issues!

 Sucrase can build the following codebases with all tests passing:
-* Sucrase itself (6K lines of code excluding Babylon fork, typescript, imports).
+* Sucrase itself (6K lines of code excluding Babel parser fork, typescript, imports).
 * The [Benchling](https://benchling.com/) frontend codebase
   (500K lines of code, JSX, imports).
 * [Babel](https://github.com/babel/babel) (63K lines of code, flow, imports).